walkntalk/walkntalk.github.io/readme.md

 </iframe>
 _Walk 'n Talk - latest revision_ / [Full Screen]( http://walkntalk.github.io/latest/index.html ) << open this link on your phone

+Things you can do:

+* Click top 'Header' area to reload
+* Swipe the 'Carousel' area from side to side
+* Push and pull the 'Slider' area up and down

+Tings to note:

+* Vocabularies display in English plus your choice of Spanish, French, Russian or Chinese
+* Word lists are kept in an online shared Google Docs Spreadsheet
+* Word translations are generated automatically via Google Translate

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
+Display hierarchies of vocabularies

 ### Vision
 <!--  a descriptive picture of a desired future state -->